Adidas to sell Yeezy shoes and donate proceeds months after Kanye West split - WTOP News

-WASHINGTON (AP) — After months wrestling over the fate of milions of unsold Yeezy shoes, Adidas has decided to sell a portion of its remaining inventory and donate the proceeds to chartitable organizations, CEO of the German sportbrand Bjørn Gulden said Thursday.
+WASHINGTON (AP) — After months wrestling over the fate of millions of unsold Yeezy shoes, Adidas said Thursday it will sell a portion of its remaining inventory and donate the proceeds to charitable organizations.

-Adidas cut ties with Ye, the rapper formerly known as Kanye West, in late October, following his antisemitic comments on social media and in interviews.
-As a result, the fate of 1.2 billion euros ($1.3 billion) worth of the unsold Yeezys, a lucrative sneaker line launched with Ye, was unknown.
+The German sportsware company cut ties with Ye, the rapper formerly known as Kanye West, in late October, following his antisemitic comments on social media and in interviews.
+Since then, the fate of 1.2 billion euros ($1.3 billion) worth of the unsold Yeezys, a lucrative sneaker line launched with Ye, has been up in the air.

-At Adidas’ annual shareholders meeting, Gulden said the company had spent months trying to find solutions.
-The CEO also added that Adidas spoke to NGOs and organizations that were harmed by Ye’s comments and actions.
+At Adidas’ annual shareholders meeting, CEO Bjorn Gulden said the company had spent months trying to find solutions.
+He said the company spoke to nongovernmental organization and groups that were harmed by Ye’s comments and actions.

-“Burning those shoes cannot be the solution,” Gulden said, noting that Adidas was going to try to sell part of the remaining Yeezy inventory and “donate money to the organizations that help us and were harmed by what Ye said.”
+“Burning those shoes cannot be the solution,” Gulden said, adding that Adidas will try to sell part of the remaining Yeezy inventory and “donate money to the organizations that help us and were harmed by what Ye said.”

-Exact details of this plan — including how many shoes will be sold and the timeline of selling them — remain unknown.
-Gulden said the company will provide updates as they moves forward.
+Exact details of the plan — including how many shoes will be sold and the timeline of selling them — were not disclosed.
+Gulden said the company will provide updates as it moves forward.

 The move comes as Adidas is trying to stage a comeback and move beyond the Yeezy partnership.
-Cutting ties with Ye has cost Adidas hundreds of millions of dollars — with the company taking a loss of 600 million euros ($655 million) in sales for the last three months of 2022, helping drive the company to a quarterly net loss of 513 million euros.
+Cutting ties with Ye has cost the company hundreds of millions of dollars — contributing to a loss of 600 million euros ($655 million) in sales for the last three months of 2022, helping drive the company to a quarterly net loss of 513 million euros.

 Adidas reported 400 million euros ($441 million) in lost sales at the start of 2023, the company announced last week.